mithublue/WP-Sitebuilder/readme.txt

 == Changelog ==

+= 0.0.2.1 =

+* [new] Settings panel added.
+Admin can now disable pagebuilder for a specific post types.

 = 0.0.2 =

 * [new] Templates panel added for any post of any post type.
 Now admin can assign template to any post type's post